 Testimonials provide social proof.
 What you say about yourself is largely unpersuasive.
 What others say about you is golden.

-If you want to take it to an even higher level post a picture of the client (with their permission.)
+If you want to take it to an even higher level post a picture of the client (with their permission) or have a video excerpt of the testimonial.
 Talk about powerful marketing.

 People want proof.
 Reaching out to an unknown professional is risky.
 It is particularly risky when the professional is sought to deal with a high stakes litigation case or high conflict situation.
 Clients do not want to trust just anyone with such a sensitive service.

-The best way to get testimonials (besides, of course, the prerequisites of doing an outstanding job, exceeding expectations and working on continuous improvement) is to offer a short one page feedback form at the conclusion of the mediation.
+The best way I have found to get testimonials (besides, of course, the prerequisites of doing an outstanding job, exceeding expectations and working on continuous improvement) is to offer a short one page feedback form at the conclusion of the mediation.

 The best time to ask for testimonials is when you have just done an outstanding job.

-If you don’t provide the form right away it may be difficult (and time consuming) to get the testimonial later.
+I have found that if you don’t provide the form right away it is difficult (and time consuming) to get the testimonial later.
 No matter how glowing their praise was following the mediation, people get busy and are less likely to follow through on your request down the road.